mikprin/md5_calc_api/README.md

 # Known limitations
 * No mechanism to work when parts are distributed behind the proxy server or firewall (mainly to work in local network).
+* No security to work in open network.
+No authorization mechanism.
 * File reception of API are limited by filesystem which is common across all the system.
 * Not tested in distributed setup

 # TODO

 * `mkdir logs` Folder for logging.
 Can be altered in docker-compose.yml
 * Connection between celery worker results in Postgress and task ID for API database are not related.
 That ban be fixed easily to enable quicker result search time.
-However I'm afraid I don't have time to do it right now.
+However, I'm afraid I don't have time to do it right now.
 * Proper catch for out of range ID requests

 # Other
-* Full tasl by task log of development was also posted in my telegram: https://t.me/ee_craft
+* Full task by task log of development was also posted in my telegram: https://t.me/ee_craft